November 23rd, 2018

-The Dail has passed a historic Bill which aims to make Ireland the first country in the world to fully divest from fossil fuels.
+The Seanad has passed a historic Bill to make Ireland the first country in the world to fully divest from fossil fuels.

 The Bill has been amended following negotiations with the Department of Finance to allow for some flexibility so that the State does not lose money through the process of divestment itself.

-Mr Pringle told The Green News that the passage of the Bill is a “testament to cross-party cooperation and support” on the issue of climate change and also a “victory” for the international fossil fuel divestment movement.
-The Bill was “greatly” needed to enhance Ireland’s international reputation in tackling climate change, Mr Pringle added.
+Mr Pringle told The Green News in July that the passage of the Bill through the Dail was a “testament to cross-party cooperation and support” on the issue of climate change.

 “While we are a small nation, we have a huge impact on the most vulnerable citizens in the world.
 It’s morally imperative that we urgently respond to climate change as it’s those most vulnerable who cannot afford to wait for us to act accordingly,” Mr Pringle said.